 2. They hold terrible grudges

-3. They find something negative in every situation and complain a lot.
+3. They find something negative in even the most simple pleasures.

 4. They angrily push away advice or well-intentioned conversations of change.